connorjnel/ztm-python-dev/05-advanced-python-fp/python-advanced-fp.md

 ex. `mapped_list_lambda = list(map(lambda item: item*2, new_list))`
 ex. `filtered_list_lambda = list(filter(lambda item: item % 2 != 0, new_list))`
 ex. `reduced_list_lambda = reduce(lambda acc, item: acc + item, new_list)`
+Tip.
+Can use lambda inside of other methods, for example can use lambda as key in sorted

+## Sort and sorted

+`sort` - Mutates original, only usable on lists, returns nothing, list method `sorted` - Does not mutate, usable on iterables, returns result